 Data on many of these patients is maintained in multiple ongoing prospective databases for the study of Barrett's esophagus, esophagectomy, esophagectomy quality of life and cost data, and paraesophageal hernia.

-Fellowship Director Donald Low, MD, is Head of Thoracic Surgery and Thoracic Oncology at Virginia Mason.
-In addition to Dr. Low, fellowship faculty consists of multiple providers on the Digestive Disease Institute care team who are a part of the Esophageal Center of Excellence and have extensive expertise in the treatment and research of digestive disease.
+Fellowship Director Michal (Misho) Hubka, MD, is Executive Medical Director for the Center for Digestive Health.
+In addition to Dr. Hubka, fellowship faculty consists of multiple providers on the Digestive Disease Institute care team who are a part of the Esophageal Center of Excellence and have extensive expertise in the treatment and research of digestive disease.

 Physicians who have completed a formal surgical residency in the United States as approved by the Accreditation Council on Graduate Medical Education before the application deadline are eligible.
 International applications are also eligible, with candidate acceptance dependent in part on level of training and visa eligibility.

-If you have questions, please contact Bonnie Marston, Admin.
-Assistant.
+If you have questions, please contact Mindy Vu, Academic Specialist.